Camino de Santiago

 You will want your international flights to be into and out of Geneva, Switzerland (GVA).

-There are several taxi and shuttle services that will take you from the Geneva airport to Chamonix including Mountain Drop Offs and Cham Express.
-You can also view a full list of companies and options on the Chamonix Tourism Office website.
+There are several taxi and shuttle services that will take you from the Geneva airport to Chamonix:

 You can also reach Chamonix by train around lake Geneva by connecting to the Mont Blanc Express in Martigny.
 This is very scenic but takes much longer than a shuttle transfer.
 Note that the Col des Montets can be closed in winter.
 It is a good option if you’d like to spend a night in a Swiss mountain town on the way to Chamonix.

 If you are traveling from Zermatt to Geneva or elsewhere is Switzerland, you should travel by rail.
-Time tables and advanced tickets can be purchased on the SBB/CFF website or in the train station in Zermatt or the Geneva airport.
+They depart almost every hour, and it takes 3.5-5 hours depending on the stopover time in Visp.
+It costs 60-120 CHF.
+Time tables and advanced tickets can be purchased on the website, in the train station in Zermatt, or the Geneva airport.